tyleryouk/00os-origin/00reaper/00OS-commands/documentation/00reaper-templates/active-request-template.md

   - [Links to related documentation]

 ## Clarifications
-[This section can be updated during the cycle as clarifications arise]
+[This section can be updated during the cycle as clarifications arise, without changing the core requirements]

 ### Questions
 - Q: [Question that arose during implementation]